boisgera/pandoc/mkdocs/cookbook.md

 http://www.w3.org/TR/html5/syntax.html#comments
 ```

-We can get the list of all code blocks and then collec their types
+We can get the list of all code blocks and collect their types
 (registered as code block classes):

 ``` python